archlinux/pyalpm/docs/pyalpm/Handle.rst

       dependency)

       :param str path: the path to the cachedir to add.
-      :param str path: the path to the cachedir to add.
+      :param str reason: the reason to add (e.g., asdep)
       :returns: Nothing

    .. py:method:: add_cachedir()